kmhofmann/selene/docs/dependencies.md

 The use of [Conan](https://conan.io/) or [vcpkg](https://github.com/Microsoft/vcpkg) as dependency package managers is also supported; see below.

-## Auxiliary dependencies
+## Auxiliary dependencies (tests, examples, benchmarks)

-* The test suite depends on [Catch2](https://github.com/catchorg/Catch2) and [Boost.Filesystem](http://www.boost.org/)
-for building the tests.
-  The former is bundled as a Git submodule and will be automatically cloned during execution of the `cmake` command.
+* The test suite depends on [Catch2](https://github.com/catchorg/Catch2), which is bundled as a Git submodule and will be automatically cloned during execution of the `cmake` command.
-  The latter is automatically searched for by a CMake `find_package` command; its presence is required to build the tests.

 * The benchmark programs depend on the [Google benchmark](https://github.com/google/benchmark) library.
   It is searched for by a CMake `find_package` command.

+* Tests, examples, and benchmarks depend on standard library filesystem support.
+  If (*and only if*) this support is not detected, then CMake tests for the presence of [Boost.Filesystem](http://www.boost.org/) as a fallback, by means of a `find_package` command.

 ## Installing dependencies

 The following are recommendations for installation of dependencies on various platforms.